pineda-vv/Data-Science-Projects/recipe_project/README.md

 # Recipe Project - in progress
 ## Business Question
 * Can I build a recipe recommender system from information on the food52.com website.
-As a user of the recipes on this website, I wanted to build a recommender that does not rely solely on the recipe's popularity, based on the number of likes it garners.
+As a user of the recipes on this website, I wanted to build a recommender that does not rely solely on the recipe's popularity based on the number of likes it garners.
 ---
 ## Data Understanding
 * Data was obtained by scraping the food52 website - focusing primarily on recipes for dishes that were either "pork", "chicken", "beef" or "vegetarian" based recipe.
 Using these search terms, a list of weblinks was generated and used to extract the following - recipe names, #likes, recipe ingredients, comments, from each recipe page.
 Since there were no explicit user/rating pairs provided for each recipe, implicit ratings were assigned based on sentiment analysis of user comments.